debfdias/API-default/README.md

 # API-default
 A generic API in Node JS, built with MVC pattern.
 User authentication with JWT and PostgreSQL as database.
+Sequelize as ORM.

 Install dependencies:
 - yarn